vuestorefront/unified-multi-store/README.md

 ## Getting started

 Unified multi-store is an extension for VSF middleware that overwrites the base configuration with a store-specific config.
-To setup multi-store in your VSF middleware:
+To set up multi-store in your VSF middleware:

 1. Import `multistoreExtension` from `@vsf-enterprise/multistore` package and extend the middleware config.
 SAP example: